 At Relocate Antigua, we handle all our clients with the utmost respect and honor, ensuring that all the required customs documentation is in order and one hundred percent ready to be submitted.
 We will connect you with brokers who have experience in customs duties and taxes and will give you advice on the general customs clearance process.

 What’s unique about us is that we provide more than just the service you need at the time.
 With a variety of services, we cater to every aspect of your needs from VIP and Concierge Services to Translation and Immigration.
 Are you seeking customs and brokerage services for relocation purposes?
 Well, we will go a step further and provide you with courier services to transport your items to your property in Antigua.
 Perhaps you need a personal assistant to act as the middleman between you and your broker- we can also provide you with one.
 We tailor our packages according to our client’s situations and budget- ultimately helping their transition into the country smooth and stress-free.
 Throughout the entire process, our agent will provide you with updated information, consistent advice, and reliable instructions on how to get through the customs process swiftly and correctly.

 Customs brokerage may seem like a complex topic, but it isn’t.
 And if you still have inquiries or curiosities about the ins and outs of Antigua Customs Laws and Procedures, just let us know.

 For more in-depth information on Antigua customs regulations, you can check out our article on Antigua Customs regulations and how to import and export.

-Relocate Antigua will assist you in finding the right customs broker in Antigua.
-We work hand in hand with several different agencies who will deliver exceptional results.
-Our database of customs brokers includes experienced professionals who are committed to delivering your items promptly and saving you from paying ridiculous fees, all while adhering to the Antigua customs regulations.
+Relocate Antigua will assist you in finding the right import and export broker in Antigua.
+We won’t just find you the first cheap customs broker.
+We work hand in hand with several customs brokerage companies that will deliver exceptional results.
+Our database of customs brokers consists of experienced professionals who are committed to processing your items promptly and saving you from paying ridiculous fees, all while adhering to the Antigua customs regulations.